ollieLtd/msgphp/docs/ddd/identifiers.md

 ### `MsgPhp\Domain\GenericDomainId`

-A generic identifier compatible with any `string` or `numeric` value.
+A generic identifier compatible with any `string` value.

 #### Basic Example